Farmington Hills Criminal Defense

 47th District Court Criminal Defense Lawyer — Farmington Hills, Michigan

-Types of Cases in 47th District Court
+Types of Cases Handled in the 47th District Court

-• DUI / OWI (drunk driving)
+• DUI / OWI offenses

-• Drug possession
+• Drug possession charges

-• Retail fraud / theft
+• Retail fraud and theft

 • Assault and battery